Master hexagonal architecture in Rust

 Nope.
 No. Not today, thank you.

-To unit test handlers that call a Service
+To test handlers that call a Service

 , you just mock the service, returning whatever success or error variant you need to check the handler's output.

-To unit test a Service
+To test a Service

 , you mock each of its dependencies, returning the successes and errors required to exercise all of the paths described above.